filotimo-project/.github/profile/README.md

     - The dark theme uses a more neutral, darker and more appealing color palette compared to Breeze Dark (which has been [upstreamed as of 6.4](https://invent.kde.org/plasma/breeze/-/merge_requests/506))
     - The default panel has been made slightly taller to improve padding.
     - The accent colour is a darker and deeper blue compared to Breeze.
-    - Klassy titlebars are used, which have nicer buttons, icons and padding.
     - The default font for the UI is Inter Variable.
     - The default monospace font is IBM Plex Mono.
     - Kickoff uses a list instead of a grid on the Favourites tab.